 The primary function of this section is to describe what you have developed, a software, hardware, an algorithm, etc. It MUST allow people to replicate your technique.
 Usually, you should explain 1) the big goal (where it will be used, and how you want it to be used), 2) the rationale (e.g., why you decide to choose A algorithm rather than B algorithm), 3) any tradeoffs you made, 4) any technical challenges you face, 5) the development process.

 Common reasons for rejection

 - You focus too much on implementations but not on the ideas behind the innovation.
-Implementation is important but they are of second priority.
-The idea is important.

 - Your solution has little technical novelty nor any special challenges or creativity in it

 - Your solution is not grounded in any principles or rationales.
 You did not adequately explain why you think your solution will work, and on what basis you are making that claim.

 Method / User Study / Evaluation / Experiment (many titles you can use)

 This study section describes the evaluation process.
 This is usually the easiest to write.
 Simply copy how your role model papers structured and simply put the details.
 Most of the paper share the same subsections structure.